aoxrud-ww/web-accessibility-tips/README.md

 ## Different Methods of Navigating a Page

 - **Mouse users**
-  - uses mouse to navigate page
 - **Touch-screen users**
-  - devices like a phone/tablet.
+  - devices like a phone/tablet, interacts with the screen directly
   - tappable areas should be large enough (at least 32px x 32px)
 - **Keyboard navigation**
   - uses keyboard to navigate the page, mostly through the Tab key
+  - usually navigating between interactive elements like text inputs, buttons, etc...
 - **Screen reader**
   - assistive technology that reads the page
   - offers a "virtual cursor" where it highlights areas on the page with a virtual cursor